7vignesh/code-analyzer/README.md

 skannr --question "..." --skip-cache

 # Output: human (default), markdown, or json
-skannr --question "..." --root . --format json
+skannr --question "..." --root . --format markdown skannr --question "..." --root . --format json

+# Repository health report (JSON on stdout)
+skannr --report --root .

+# Re-run analysis when files change (debounced; uses fresh analysis each pass)
+skannr --question "..." --root . --watch
 ```

+### Watch mode (`--watch`)

+Use `--watch` when you want Skannr to stay running and **re-analyze after relevant file changes** (large repos you edit often).
+Changes under common build/vendor dirs are ignored (`node_modules`, `.git`, `dist`, etc.).
+Press **Ctrl+C** to stop.

+Each run bypasses the analysis cache so results reflect the tree as it is now.

+### Anonymous telemetry (opt-in)

+Telemetry is **off unless you enable it** (or accept deferred opt-in — see below).
+It sends **only which CLI flags were used** — never your question text, file paths, or code.

+- Enable: `skannr --telemetry-on`
+- Disable: `skannr --telemetry-off`

+Settings are stored under `~/.skannr/config.json`.
+The first time you run an analyze command with no config yet, Skannr may show a short notice; you can opt in or out anytime with the flags above.

+If you take no action, telemetry may turn on automatically **after 7 days** from that notice unless you explicitly disabled it with `--telemetry-off`.

 ## MCP Server